DiCarloLab-Delft/PycQED_py3/README.md

 A Python-based measurement environment for circuit-QED experiments by the [DiCarlo group](https://qutech.nl/lab/dicarlo-lab-welcome/) at [QuTech](http://qutech.nl/), Delft University of Technology.
-This module is build on top of [QCoDeS](http://qcodes.github.io/Qcodes/) and is not intended as a stand-alone package.
+This module is built on top of [QCoDeS](http://qcodes.github.io/Qcodes/) and is not intended as a stand-alone package.